csc-training/linux-1/01-Introduction.md

 # Evolution of Linux

 > Peter H. Salus sums up the Unix philosophy: Write programs that do one thing and do it well.
 Write programs to work together.
-Write programs to handle text streams, because that is a universal interface.
+Write programs to handle text streams, because that is a universal interface.[^7]
 > The GNU operating system is a complete free software system that is upwardly compatible with Unix.
-GNU stands for "GNU's Not Unix".
+GNU stands for "GNU's Not Unix".[^8]
-> The Linux kernel is a Unix-like operating system kernel.
+> The Linux kernel is a Unix-like operating system kernel.[^9]

 ## Exercises

 1. Read the Wikipedia article on [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
 2. Read about the [GNU project by Richard Stallman](https://www.gnu.org/gnu/thegnuproject.html).
 3. Read the Wikipedia article on [Unix-like](https://en.wikipedia.org/wiki/Unix-like).
+4. :cactus: Read a history of one of the Linux distributions: [S.u.S.E.](https://www.abortretry.fail/p/the-history-of-suse). :cactus:

 # What Linux is not?

 <img src="Fig/pop_os.png" alt="Pop!_Os desktop" width="800"/>

-_Pop!\_OS COSMIC desktop environment_
+*Pop!_OS COSMIC desktop environment.*

 Modern Linux distributions can be very pleasing to the eye, easy and efficient to use, free and privacy-preserving.